o-henry/rust-start/README.md

-# The Rust Programming Language by Steve Klaabnik Carol Nichols
+# The Rust Programming Language by Steve Klabnik Carol Nichols

 `main` function is special: it is always the first code that runs in every executable Rust program.